The Bankrate promise

 A variable universal life policy is the most flexible type of permanent life insurance.
 You can adjust the amount of the death benefit as well as how often (and how much) you’ll pay in premiums once you’ve contributed enough towards the policy.
 In addition, you can grow the cash value portion of your policy more aggressively by investing it in the stock market by buying equities, bonds or mutual funds.

 There’s one caveat — with higher growth potential comes higher risk.
 As with all investments in the stock market, your cash value can fluctuate.
 Your investment could make good gains, but losses are also possible.
+Although, generally with variable universal life insurance, the losses are not as significant as they would be with a variable life insurance policy.

 Benefits of variable universal life insurance